facebook/react-native-website/docs/getting-started.md

 <block class="quickstart mac windows linux ios android" />

-[Create React Native App](https://github.com/react-community/create-react-native-app) is the easiest way to start building a new React Native application.
+The [Expo CLI](https://docs.expo.io/versions/latest/) is the easiest way to start building a new React Native application.
 It allows you to start a project without installing or configuring any tools to build native code - no Xcode or Android Studio installation required (see [Caveats](getting-started.md#caveats)).

-Assuming that you have [Node](https://nodejs.org/en/download/) installed, you can use npm to install the `create-react-native-app` command line utility:
+Assuming that you have [Node](https://nodejs.org/en/download/) installed, you can use npm to install the `expo-cli` command line utility:

 ```
-npm install -g create-react-native-app
+npm install -g expo-cli
 ```

 Then run the following commands to create a new React Native project called "AwesomeProject":

 ```
-create-react-native-app AwesomeProject
+expo init AwesomeProject

 cd AwesomeProject
 npm start